 Unction is the “rite of anointing the sick with oil, or the laying on of hands, by which God’s grace is given for the healing of spirit, mind, or body” (Book of Common Prayer, p.
 861).
 Healing is a physical, spiritual, and mental reality.
 Jesus was known as a healer in his earthly ministry, and the Church continues his work of healing through prayer.

 Healing prayer and anoint…

 The liturgy for the dead is an Easter liturgy.
 It finds all meaning in the resurrection.
 Because Jesus was raised from the dead, we too, shall be raised.
 The liturgy, therefore, is characterized by joy, in the certainty that "neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all…Read More »

 Every baptized Christian is called to be a minister—that is, one who serves God and others.
 As God calls various people in various ways, some are called to serve in specific roles of servant leadership in the Church.
-Ordination is the rite in which God gives authority and the grace of the Holy Spirit to those being made bishops, priests, and deacons, through prayer and the laying…Read More »
+Ordination is the rite in which God gives authority and the grace of the Holy Spirit to those being made bishops, priests, and deacons.
+In the Episcopal Church peopl…Read More »